ORGANISATION OF EDUCATIONAL COOPERATION (OEC)

 WHAT WE DO

-Democratisation of Knowledge, Information, and Research
+Knowledge, Information and Research Democratisaton

-Why an Organisation of Educational Cooperation (OEC)?
+Why an Organisation of the Global South?

 Adopting a balanced and inclusive education is an investment in the sustainable human, social and economic development of a nation and of the world.
 It is, in consequence, introducing changes to existing education systems.
 This inevitably implies a mobilisation of human, technical and financial resources.
 With the purpose of realising the aspirations proclaimed in the Universal Declaration and, therefore, supporting countries in the process of transformation, the OEC was established as an international organisation founded by States, and to whom it would be fully accountable.